John Manners (English politician)

 John Manners (27 September 1730 – 23 September 1792) was an English politician, and the eldest natural son of Lord William Manners.

+Biography

 In 1754, he replaced his father as Member of Parliament for Newark, which he represented until 1774.

 He married Lady Louisa Tollemache on 4 September 1765, and they had ten children, several of whom adopted the surname of Talmash or Tollemache after it became clear that their mother would inherit the earldom of Dysart: